What Are the Cheapest States To Live In?

 Kansas

 Kansas might just be the place if you’re looking for a place to settle down with wide-open spaces.
-With the cost of living 13% below the national average and housing costs even lower at 28%, you can stretch your dollar in this midwestern state.
+With the cost of living in Kansas 13% below the national average and housing costs even lower at 28%, you can stretch your dollar in this midwestern state.

 The real estate market has been rising in this cheapest state; the median sale price was $261,700 in November 2022, an 8.3% YOY increase.
 The median household income here sits at $64,521.
 Key industries are agriculture, bioscience, advanced manufacturing, energy, and logistics.